 So, if something goes wrong, you can quickly restore to a previous revision.
 Each revision is a separate entry in the wp_posts table of the WordPress database.
-If you have a habit of updating older posts to keep its content fresh, the number of revisions also increase.
+If you have a habit of updating older posts to keep the content fresh, the number of revisions also increases.
 As time passes, your database grows to a huge size.
 In this post, let us see how you can delete and limit the number of revisions in WordPress.

 The two main reasons you might need to delete these unwanted data are:

 - It takes a lot of space on your hosting.